This is how to become a rich writer:

 So I should warn you.

 Be careful.
 Business persons can be dangerous and damaging.
 It can make you an asshole, choosing sensitive topics to rile people up.

 What they want to achieve becomes so important that they use any topic as material and writing as a tool.
 Be careful.

 So Is that All You need to Become a Rich Writer

 Once you have worked close enough to achieve 50 – 50, the rest depends on luck, hard work, talent, and consistency/compound interest.

 My job in today’s post is to explain why you’re struggling because of how you view writing.

 I wish you all the best as I wish myself.

-If you enjoy reading this, consider sharing it with the buttons on the right side or the ones below.
-Thank you.
+If you enjoy reading this, consider sharing it with the buttons at the bottom of the page.